-4. THE SCHOLARSHIP OF TEACHING AND LEARNING
+THE SCHOLARSHIP OF TEACHING AND LEARNING

-In a learning-centered institution such as CSU Stanislaus, the role of scholarship is often related, either directly or indirectly, to student learning.
-Ernest Boyer (1990) memorably described the scholarship of teaching as one of four types of scholarship, along with those of discovery, of integration, and of application.
-At CSU Stanislaus, the scholarship of teaching and learning is demonstrated through systematic study of innovative teaching practices, course development, engaging students in active learning, reflection on teaching and assessment practices, and the impact on student learning.
-Such practices contribute to the high level of faculty/student engagement enjoyed by the University, as discussed in Thematic Essay One.
-The scholarship of Teaching at CSU Stanislaus is also achieved through joint faculty-student scholarship, the integration of research into classroom curricula, and faculty reflections on pedagogical approaches and best-practices forums.
+In a learning-centered institution such as CSU Stanislaus, scholarship is related, either directly or indirectly, to student learning.
+Ernest Boyer (1990) described the scholarship of teaching as one of four types of scholarship, along with those of discovery, integration, and application.
+At CSU Stanislaus, the scholarship of teaching is manifested through studying innovative teaching practices, examining new ways of engaging students in learning, reflecting on teaching and assessment practices, and assessing their impact on student learning.
+The scholarship of teaching at CSU Stanislaus also is manifested through joint faculty-student scholarship, the integration of research into classroom curricula, and faculty reflections on pedagogical approaches and best-practices forums.

-Discussions of the relationship between scholarship and learning are ongoing, from informal lunchtime conversations among faculty to departmental meetings, formal workshops, and publications on the scholarship of teaching and learning.
+Discussions of the relationship between scholarship and learning are ongoing, ranging from informal lunchtime conversations among faculty to departmental meetings, formal campus-wide workshops, and publications on the scholarship of teaching and learning.
 Since 2002, the Faculty Center for Excellence in Teaching and Learning has sponsored a yearly publication, Faculty Voices, an anthology of faculty discussions of teaching and learning.
-These discussions are published after a year-long process of shared development and refinement.
+These discussions are published after a yearlong process of shared development and refinement.
 The process serves the dual purpose of engaging our community of teacher-scholars and contributing to on-going discussion of teaching and learning by the campus community.
+This topic will be discussed further in the following essay, which relates to research, scholarship, and creative activity.